Emma Bowd

 Where have your works been published?

 My books for adults (non-fiction and fiction) have been published in the UK, US, Australia, Netherlands and Germany.
-To date, my children’s picture books have been published in Australia.
+To date, my children’s picture books have been published in Australia and the UK.

 What are you passionate about?

+As a former occupational therapist and a mum of two, I’m passionate about writing inclusive picture books that capture the joy of childhood, through imaginative and nature-based play.
+I love writing my read-aloud stories with vibrant rhyme and rhythm, and equally love collaborating with talented illustrators to bring them to life.
 I am absolutely passionate about children having equal access to education opportunities and becoming literate members of society – irrespective of their postcodes.
-And I am equally passionate about getting picture books into the hands of as many children as possible, in the early years before they start school, to facilitate and enhance their literacy journeys at the earliest possible stage.
+And I am super passionate about getting picture books into the hands of as many children as possible, in the early years before they start school, to facilitate and enhance their literacy journeys at the earliest possible stage.

 Find Similar Speakers